Kamikadashi/joara_scraper/README.md

 # Joara Novel Scraper

 This script is a web scraper built with Puppeteer and Node.js that automatically downloads and compiles chapters from Joara novels into `.txt` and `.epub` formats.
-It includes options for custom wait times, cooldowns, CAPTCHA handling, and a new feature to wait between scraping multiple books.
+It includes options for custom wait times, cooldowns, CAPTCHA handling, and waits between scraping multiple books.

 ---